Members

 Ethan Yang is a senior at Kaiser High School and serves as the student body president.
 He has held leadership roles in several extracurriculars, including the National Honor Society, Science Bowl, and Mock Trial, and played a key role in launching the first complex-wide service event.
 As an athlete, Student Representative Yang has competed in club soccer for over a decade, captained the varsity soccer team, and earned selection to the Oahu Interscholastic Association’s East First Team twice.
 His academic achievements include receiving the Harvard Book Award, placing nationally in the Voice of Democracy Audio Essay Contest, and being recently admitted to the prestigious Gladiator World Championship Mock Trial competition.

-Colonel Angenene L. Robertson is the Director for Manpower and Personnel, Headquarters U.S. Indo-Pacific Command, Camp H.M.
+Colonel Christopher M. Busque is the Director for Manpower and Personnel, Headquarters U.S. Indo-Pacific Command, Camp H.M.
 Smith, Hawaiʻi.
-She is the principal advisor to the Commander, United States Indo-Pacific Command, in all matters pertaining to military and civilian resource and talent management, manpower requirements, dependent education, quality of life programs, reserve affairs, and military personnel operations and readiness.
-She leads a team of 46 military and civilian personnel, supporting over 360,000 personnel assigned to the four service components (U.S. Army Pacific Command, U.S. Pacific Fleet, U.S. Pacific Air Force, and Marine Forces Pacific), four direct reporting units and two sub-unified commands (U.S. Forces Japan and U.S. Forces Korea) assigned to Headquarters, U.S. Indo-Pacific Command.
+He is the principal advisor to the Commander, United States Indo-Pacific Command, in all matters pertaining to military and civilian resource and talent management, manpower requirements, dependent education, quality of life programs, reserve affairs, and military personnel operations and readiness.
+He leads a team of 46 military and civilian personnel, supporting over 360,000 personnel assigned to the four service components (U.S. Army Pacific Command, U.S. Pacific Fleet, U.S. Pacific Air Force, and Marine Forces Pacific), four direct reporting units and two sub-unified commands (U.S. Forces Japan and U.S. Forces Korea) assigned to Headquarters, U.S. Indo-Pacific Command.
 These units provide security for a free and open Pacific from the California coast to India – an area of responsibility encompassing 52 percent of the globe’s surface.
-Prior to assuming this position, she was the Air Mobility Command’s Director for Manpower, Personnel, and Services, Scott Air Force Base, Illinois.